Istiak-Ahmed78/madrasah_app/README.md

 # HSFM Log
-Bacically an instite management app.
-To maintain class shedule, take attendence, posting importent notice etc
+Basically an institute management app.
+To maintain class schedule, take attendance, posting important notice etc

-### Some of important sections are
+### Some of the important sections are
 * Setting announcement
-* Posting blogs to show their telents
+* Posting blogs to show their talents
-* Avaiable free books
+* Available free books
 * Recorded videos of classes
 * Class wise result